 - The Conference took note that it was expected that a due element of Her Majesty’s Government’s aid in respect of Somaliland should be devoted to the continuation of the services at present available to the people of that country.

 - After detailed examination and discussion, the Secretary of State proposed, and the Somaliland delegation accepted, that the sum of £1.5m should be the amount of aid during the first year after independence.
-The Secretary of State reminded the Somaliland delegation that, if union of Somaliland and Somalia came about, this could be expected to lead to an increased economic potential and, further, that there were opportunities of international assistance to under-developed countries to which access would be available.
+The Secretary of State reminded the Somaliland delegation that, if the union of Somaliland and Somalia came about, this could be expected to lead to an increased economic potential and, further, that there were opportunities of international assistance to under-developed countries to which access would be available.
 While the United Kingdom Government gladly gave financial assistance to the people of Somaliland for a period after independence, it expected that dependence on the United Kingdom for financial assistance would diminish.
-To this end, it appeared desirable that the level of aid be subject to annual review.
+To this end, it appeared desirable that the level of aid be subject to an annual review.
 He then made the following statement:—

 “Her Majesty’s Government, as I said at the first meeting of the Conference, intend to fulfill the financial undertaking given by Mr. Lennox-Boyd, and are therefore prepared subject to Parliamentary approval to give £1.5m as an aid to the Protectorate for the first year of independence.
 It is agreed that 50% of this shall be for the purposes of development.
 This sum of £1.5m has been arrived at after taking into account the liability for the payment of compensation, although no actual deduction in this respect will be made from this sum.